cardin/GitLab-Scripts/README.md

 ## Self-Signed Certificate
-AI Stack is using a self-signed certificate.
-Run the following, to download the cert that allows the scripts to authenticate properly:
+If your GitLab is using a self-signed cert, run the following to download the cert that allows the scripts to authenticate properly:
 ```sh
 ./certDownload.sh
 # will generate a .crt file